ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 Message Properties:

 : A set of Architectural Constituents.
-Architectural Constituent are specific properties that pertain to the Messages defined in this document: Freshness, Identity, Context, Provenance, Validity, Relevance, Veracity.
+Message Properties are specific security aspects that pertain to the Messages defined in this document: Freshness, Identity, Context, Provenance, Validity, Relevance, Veracity.

 Profile: